(A) Any lawyer meeting the following qualifications may apply for the privilege to practice law temporarily in North Dakota as provided in this rule.

 (7) withdraws the application for admission to practice law under Rule 6 or 7;

-(8) is admitted to the practice of law in North Dakota under Rule 6 or 7;
+(8) is admitted and licensed to the practice of law in North Dakota under Rule 6 or 7;

 (9) withdraws the application for relicensure under Rule 8; or